lmigueldf/doc/guide/plugins.md

 The Game Closure DevKit supports a plugin system that enables you to develop unique features for your game in native code and/or JavaScript that will seamlessly interoperate with and persist through upgrades to new versions.

-These plugins can be easily shared privately with your internal development team or shared back to Game Closure to benefit the rest of the HTML5 game development community.
++ These plugins can be easily shared privately with your internal development team or shared back to Game Closure to benefit the rest of the HTML5 game development community.

-Plugins allow your game to use a minimum set of permissions, which will prevent users from getting scared off.
++ Plugins allow your game to use a minimum set of permissions, which will prevent users from getting scared off.

-Native plugin code has access to the `manifest.json` file contents so you can configure the plugins through that file.
++ Native plugin code has access to the `manifest.json` file contents so you can configure the plugins through that file.

-Native code and JavaScript interact through a message passing interface.
++ Native code and JavaScript interact through a message passing interface.

 The JS Event System is used to send events to JavaScript, and a NATIVE function is used to send events to native code.
 This native interface is the same for iOS and Android.

+## Native Plugin Example: GeoLocation

+To demonstrate the plugin system, take the [GeoLocation Plugin](https://github.com/gameclosure/geoloc) as an example.

 ## Plugin Directory Structure